Boston Public Schools talks with families about changing start time of school days

-BOSTON (WHDH) — School officials from Boston Public Schools met with families Wednesday to discuss the possibility of changing the start and end time of school days next year.
+BOSTON (WHDH) - Boston Public School officials met with families Wednesday to discuss the possibility of changing the start and end time of school days next year.

 Deb Putnam, whose son goes to Boston Latin Academy, said she would like to see a later start time for middle and high school, citing health reasons.